Phantomawol/CTF-Helpful-Notes/README.md

 <ul>
 	<li>Nmap: Network scanning</li>
 	<li>Binwalk: Analyzing, reverse engineering, & extracting firmware images</li>
-	<li>Recon-ng: Osint tool you link API keys to get information from social media sites on a company or person.</li>
+	<li>Recon-ng: Osint tool you link API keys to get information from social media sites on a company or person.
+NOTE: You will need to add your own API keys as they do not provide that.</li>
 	<li>Netcat: Unix tool that reads and writes data across network connections using TCP or UDP protocol.
 [Taken from Kali Linux's tool page]</li>
 	<li>CherryTree: Note taking tool that is built into Kali linux.
 Useful to keep notes for your CTF.
 Worth installing on any linux system.</li>
 </ul>